Accreditation

 This course focuses on utilization of critical thinking skills in clinical decision making in a collaborative acute care practice environment with the Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) as the principal manager of care.
 The theoretical content and clinical practicum focus on the diagnosis of problems encountered by Adult and Geriatric clients with complex acute, critical illness and/or acute exacerbation of chronic illness related to conditions and the impact on their quality of life with regard to the Social Determinants of Health (SDOH), Health Disparities (HD) and the role of the AGACNP based on the 2008 Consensus Model for APRN Regulation: Licensure, Accreditation, Certification, and Education (LACE); AACN/NONPF Adult-Gerontology and Pediatric Acute Care NP Competencies (2021), and Nurse Practitioner Core Competencies Content (2017).
 A clinical practicum includes 250 hours with a nurse practitioner preceptor to develop and apply critical thinking and advanced AGACNP nurse practitioner skills in assessing and diagnosing, managing and evaluating care of the Adult and Geriatric clients with complex acute, critical and chronic illness.

-NSG 645: Geriatric Health Care: Theory
+NSG 645: Adult Geriatric Healthcare Theory

 Class Program

-NSG 646: Geriatric Health: Clinical/Seminar
+NSG 646: Geriatric Health: Clinical Seminar Practicum

 Class Program

 The focus of this class is the practical basis of care of the older adult in primary care with emphasis on the aging patient (young old, old-old).
 Acute, episodic, and chronic health problems in primary care are practiced in a geriatric clinical setting.
 Illness assessments and interventions are examined with ethical and legal implications within a multicultural population for individuals and aggregates.
 Research, collaboration, and use of both medical and social resources are incorporated, with the focus on critical evaluation of the geriatric client within the family, community, and long-term care setting.
 The goal of the A/G NP is the utilization of evidence-based research in the geriatric practice designed to improve the quality of care, patient safety, and health outcomes.
 This course includes 150 faculty supervised clinically precepted clinical hours in a setting that provides care to the geriatric population.
+(2.0 Clinical, 1.0 Theory) Synchronous online delivered course.

 Class Program